British Museum director resigns after spate of stolen treasure

 Items had reportedly been disappearing for several years, although it is understood that they were stored items rather than those on display.

-Hartwig Fischer, a German art historian, has been director of the British Museum since 2016, and announced in July he would be stepping down next year.
+Mr Fischer, a German art historian, has been director of the British Museum since 2016, and announced in July he would be stepping down next year.

-George Osborne said: “Hartwig had already announced his intention to step down some weeks ago, so the process of finding a new permanent director is already underway.
+Mr Osborne said: “Hartwig had already announced his intention to step down some weeks ago, so the process of finding a new permanent director is already underway.

 “The Trustees will now establish an interim arrangement, ensuring that the museum has the necessary leadership to take it through this turbulent period as we learn the lessons of what went wrong, and use them to develop plans for a strong future.